hubmannj/NWTK-Cheatsheet/Cisco.md

 ## Etherchannel
-Channelbonding is e method to expand Interfaces.
-With a Bond, you are able to have one Connection to a Router or a Switch with 2-8 Ports combined.
-There are 2 different Protocols.
+Channelbonding is e method to expand interfaces.
+With a Bond, you are able to have one connection to a router or a switch with 2-8 ports combined.
+There are 2 different protocols.
 PAGP (PORT AGGREGATION PROTOCOL) and LACP (LINK AGGREGATION CONTROL PROTOCOL).
-The first one is Cisco proprietary and the second one is for multi vendor Networks.
-You are able to Load Balance the Traffic.
-So a Connection to a DST went not every time over the same Link.
-A perfect Load Balance only work with 2,4 and 8 Link Channels.
-To Balance the Load, a X-OR Alghorytmen is used.
+The first one is Cisco proprietary and the second one is for multi vendor networks.
+You are able to load balance the traffic.
+So a connection to a DST went not every time over the same link.
+A perfect load balance only work with 2,4 and 8 link channels.
+To balance the load, a X-OR alghorytmen is used.
 ### Truth Table

 | Inputs | Output |